-Travelers can discover some other intriguing local attractions on the island.
+Vacationers may discover some other worthwhile sites on the island.

-If you want to observe the distillery process, another landmark you might consider visiting is Appleton Estate Rum Distillery.
+If you want to learn more about the distillery process, another landmark you might enjoy visiting is Appleton Estate Rum Distillery.
 The tour of Appleton Estate offers guests a first hand look at how rum is produced, both historically and today.
 This includes displays of the types of machinery that was used over 200 years ago.

-The following table summarizes more information on the other kinds of places of interest to vacationers.
+The following chart shows more information on the other kinds of attractions of interest to visitors.